-Squarespace wins on design…if you have the imagery to fill their templates.
+Squarespace wins on design…as long as you have great images to fill their templates.
 If you want solid, functional, nice designs – you’ll probably like Weebly.

-Technical features are all the web development best practices that don’t really matter…until they matter a lot (especially if you decide at some point to work with a professional).
-I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.
+You could say that the technical features of a website builder don’t matter until they do (especially if you decide at some point to work with a professional).
+I’m referring to best practices such as generating clean URLs, editable metadata, allowing page-level redirects, etc.

 On this point, Squarespace and Weebly are both good.
-They both have things they could do better – and neither is as good as a self-hosted site.
+Both platforms have areas where they could improve, and neither is as good as a self-hosted WordPress website.
 They both have things they do particularly well.

-For Weebly, they have plenty of front end tools.
+For example, Weebly has plenty of front-end tools.
 They automatically generate permalinks and well-coded HTML.
-Squarespace offers more access to advanced tools, especially via their developer platform.
-They both have a content management system that is fine, along with their blogging platform.
+Squarespace offers more access to advanced tools, especially via its developer platform.
+They both have a fine content management system, along with their blogging platform.

-Marketing features like custom metadata, open graph information, Schema markups, email signups, share buttons, landing pages, social media, etc all make marketing your site a lot easier.
+Marketing features like custom metadata, open graph information, Schema markups, email signups, share buttons, landing pages, social media, etc., make marketing your site much easier.

-This point transfers as well to Search Engine Optimization (SEO) – which is my wheelhouse.
-Both allow you to execute on fundamentals like keyword usage, crawlability, etc. However, if my client had a heavy emphasis on organic traffic, I would encourage Weebly first followed by Squarespace based primarily on SEO tool versatility – not on the idea that one is “better for SEO” than another.
+This also applies to Search Engine Optimization (SEO) – which is my wheelhouse.
+Both allow you to execute fundamentals like keyword usage, crawlability, etc. However, if my client wanted to prioritize organic traffic, I would encourage Weebly first, followed by Squarespace based primarily on SEO tool versatility – not on the idea that one is “better for SEO” than another.

 Support & Service

-Both have knowledgebases and customer support.
-Weebly do phone during business hours, in addition to email tickets and customer forums.
+Both have knowledge bases and customer support.
+Weebly offers phone during business hours, in addition to email tickets and customer forums.
 Squarespace does not have phone support, but they do have 24/7 live chat and email.

 Company Structure & Future

-Yes – that is vague and conceptual.
-But here’s how it applies to both these companies.
+I know that sounds vague and conceptual, but here’s how I see it applying to both of these companies:

-If you decide that using an all-inclusive website builder is right website building tool for you, then I would get out of the mindset of finding “the best” – and instead think through what you need now – and what you hope to do in the future.
+If you decide that using an all-inclusive website builder is the right website-building tool for you, I would get out of the mindset of finding “the best” – and decide based on the features you need now and in the future.